kaoengine/kao-frontend-knowledge-base/js/highLevelJS/scope.md

 * Continue moving on, so as we know, the variable **__var millenial__** belongs to the scope of **__first__** function.
 Therefore, the **__second__** scope can access to it.
 Also, the scope chain does apply to **Block Scope** as well.
 It means that inside purple color block scope, it can access all variables from its outer scopes.
 Like this example, it can access variables from **__first__** scope and from the **__global scope__**.

-* Therefore, we can conclude all variabels from **Global Scope** are accessible from everywhere, because they are always at the top of the Scope Chain.
+* Therefore, we can conclude all variables from **Global Scope** are accessible from everywhere, because they are always at the top of the Scope Chain.
 And many developers nowadays creating the name for it called as **Global Variables**.

 > ### NOTE: **__Block Scope__** cannot access to the scope of **__second__** scope and the same, the **__second__** scope cannot access to the scope of **__block scope__** as well.
 > <br/>